microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/peopleadminsettings-list-iteminsights.md

 Namespace: microsoft.graph

-Get the properties of an [insightsSettings](../resources/insightssettings.md) object for displaying or returning item insights in an organization.
+Get the properties of an [insightsSettings](../resources/insightssettings.md) object to display or return item insights in an organization.

 To learn how to customize the privacy of item insights in an organization, see [Customize item insights privacy in Microsoft Graph](/graph/insights-customize-item-insights-privacy).